Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Deriving an approximate loss function

-and it will be used in Sec. \ref{ss:derive_jstiso} to derive the \mbox{IP-OGD} iterates.
-Proximal OGD involves linearizing part of the objective, in this case $\rLoss_t^{(n)}(\cdot)$, which requires computing the gradient.
+\end{myitemize} After substituting \eqref{eq:nthsolutionsignalestimation} into \eqref{eq:lossJSTISO} and simplifying, the loss function can be expressed as and it will be used in Sec. \ref{ss:derive_jstiso} to derive the \mbox{IP-OGD} iterates.
+Proximal OGD involves linearizing part of the objective, here $\rLoss_t^{(n)}(\cdot)$, which requires the gradient.
 The latter is given by